 - DC: Oct 1, 2019, the DC Circuit Court of Appeals ruled in Case 18-1051: the ruling means the FCC no longer regulates the Internet (web pages, video/music streaming, online gaming and other information services).
 Therefore, Big Wireless has zero preemption to install or operate personal wireless facilities that emit wireless "information services" transmissions in the USA.
 This also means that the Wireless Industry only has preemption to place, construct and modify personal wireless facilities for wirelessly transmitting "telecommunications services" (i.e. voice transmissions.

-- CA 9th Circuit: This ongoing case argues the FCC exceeded its authority rolling out 5G.
+- CA 9th Circuit: This case arguing the FCC exceeded its authority rolling out 5G - has concluded that: (1) cities may establish aesthetic requirements that are not just "objective" and that may differ depending on zoning and facilities so long as not discriminatory (2) small cell safer harbor fees remain $500 and for recurring fees $297, but may be billed if higher (3) shot clocks set by the FCC only create "presumptions" and if more time is needed a municipality can protect itself by proving more time is needed (4) cities cannot charge more or demand more for rights-of-way usage (5) utilities cannot charge more for use of poles (6) moratoria are permitted for emergencies and construction may be rescheduled to prevent construction during freeze and frost periods (7) has more decisions restricting utility wishes (see last section).
 Consolidated Case Nos.
 19-70123, 19-70124, 19-70125, 19-70136, 19-70144, 19-70145, 19-70146, 19-70147, 19-70326, 19-70339, 19-70341, and 19-70344 IN THE UNITED STATES COURT OF APPEALS FOR THE NINTH CIRCUIT Sprint Corporation, Petitioner, v.
 City of Bowie, Maryland, et al., Intervenors, v.
 Federal Communications Commission and United States of America Respondents [Case 19-70123, ID 11333654].
 See Montgomery County, MD, for copies of filings.

 - CA 9th Circuit - November 2018 American Electric Power Service Corporation files petition against FCC over new rules to speed up 5G & Fiber, concerned about lack of zoning permits, limits on fees, and shot clocks, saying: "The Federal Communications Commission does not have legal authority to regulate public power pole attachments due the the clear public power exemption from federal pole attachment regulations set forth in section 224 of the Communications Act, the American Public Power Association said in a recent court brief."
 The AEPS notes in the brief that for over forty years, the FCC, Congress, and the courts have repeatedly recognized that the FCC does not have regulatory authority over the rates, terms, and conditions of access to public power utility poles.
-The following month, the AEPS and 133 public power utilities and associations on March 1 sent a letter to Rep. Anna Eshoo, D-Calif., supporting legislation she introduced that would overturn actions by the FCc to regulate public power pole attachments.
+The following month, the AEPS and 133 public power utilities and associations on March 1 sent a letter to Rep. Anna Eshoo, D-Calif., supporting legislation she introduced that would overturn actions by the FCC to regulate public power pole attachments.